*** If retiring abroad seems overwhelming? Our SPECIAL REPORT, "Part-time Expat ~ Is It Right for You?" may be the solution. Get it HERE! ***

 “Cheap” doesn’t necessarily translate to “tasty,” though (looking at you, cardboard frozen pizza).

 No country can match the abundance of food in the States.
-Would Medellín restaurants have a decent variety of different cuisines?
-What...
+Would MedellĂn restaurants have a decent variety of different cuisines?
+What about choices in the grocery store?

 Continue Reading ~